 This is represented in the dashboard as:

-- Target Specific Users lets you create a recipient group based on segmentation data.
-See: Targeting Your Audience.
+Target Specific Users lets you create a recipient group based on segmentation data.
+See: Segmentation.

 Airship groups channel IDs by tag, named user, segments, audience lists, and more.
 In addition to your own tags, Airship’s predictive features group users based on how they use your app, their time zone, and other data reported by the SDK.
 You can use these grouping mechanisms to target specific sections of your audience.

 Tags are plain-text identifiers for channel_ids.
 Some tags are assigned by Airship as the SDK gathers relevant, identifying information from the SDK, e.g., time zone, locale, etc. But, in many cases, you can assign tags to users arbitrarily or based on actions within your app and in response to messages.
-For example, you might use tags to determine where a customer is in a particular engagement funnel — not opening notifications, opening notifications, acting on notifications, etc. See: Tags and Named Users.
+For example, you might use tags to determine where a customer is in a particular engagement funnel — not opening notifications, opening notifications, acting on notifications, etc. See: Tags.

 Use audience lists to create recipient groups based on either your own uploaded data or automatically generated lifecycle information.